VigneshVSV/hololinked/README.md

 ### Usage/Quickstart

 `hololinked` is compatible with the [Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.
 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
+It does not matter whether you are controlling your device locally or remotely, what protocol you use, what is the nature of the client etc., one has to provide these three interactions with the hardware.
 In object oriented terms:
-- the hardware is represented by a class
+- the hardware is (generally) represented by a class
 - properties are validated get-set attributes of the class which may be used to model hardware settings, hold captured/computed data or generic network accessible quantities
 - actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic
 - events can asynchronously communicate/push (arbitrary) data to a client (say, a GUI), like alarm messages, streaming measured quantities etc.